rustydomino/shutupmac/README.md

 The `notilog-cli` executable remains available for development, diagnostics, scripting, and direct testing.

-The ShutUpMac app does not yet start or communicate with the Notilog watcher.
-The current integration is structural groundwork for future features such as notification history, automatic dismissal rules, dismissal status, rule editing, and creating rules from observed notifications.
+The ShutUpMac app hosts the Notilog watcher directly.
+It owns the polling lifecycle, loads historical notification records, publishes live activity, activates automation rules from `config.json`, and can change logging and redaction policy without restarting monitoring.
+The standalone `notilog-cli` remains available for diagnostics, scripting, and direct testing.

 ### ShutUpMac dismissal engine